-304 stainless is an austenitic grade of stainless steel containing around 18% chromium and 8% nickel.
-It is used in a wide array of applications, from cookware and food handling equipment to heat exchangers and chemical processing tanks, due to its excellent corrosion resistance and good formability.
-When exposed to elevated temperatures during welding, heat treating, or in service, 304 stainless steel can experience sensitization, wherein carbide particles form and deplete the grain boundaries of chromium, leaving them vulnerable to corrosion.
+Austenitic stainless steels contain appreciable amounts of chromium and nickel and are used in a wide array of applications, from cookware and food handling equipment to heat exchangers and chemical processing tanks, due to their excellent corrosion resistance and good formability.
+When exposed to elevated temperatures during welding, heat treating, or in service, many austenitic stainless steels can experience sensitization, wherein carbide particles form and deplete the grain boundaries of chromium, leaving them vulnerable to corrosion.